 As soon as you have downloaded your database backup, the next step is to download your WordPress files.
 To do this you will need to link to a WordPress site with an FTP client like Filezilla.
 Download all of your WordPress files and folder to your PC.
 Downloading all of your files might take a while depending on how many files, and their sizes, you have on your site.

 After downloading your WordPress files, copy paste these files on the local server folder in which you need to set up WordPress.

 On the localhost, you have to create a database to your WordPress website.
 To do this, you have to start http://localhost/phpmyadmin/ on your browser and make a new database.
 After making the database, click the select file button to pick the WordPress database export file that you downloaded and click to submit.
 PhpMyAdmin will import your database and will give you a message when it’s completed.

-Now your database is set up, You Have to upgrade the URLs Within your WordPress database referencing for your live website.
-You can achieve it by conducting an SQL query in phpMyAdmin.
+Now your database is set up, You have to upgrade the URLs within your WordPress database referencing for your live website.
+You can achieve it by conducting a SQL query in phpMyAdmin.
 Ensure that you have selected your regional site’s database and click SQL.
-In phpMyAdmin’s SQL display copy and paste this code, be certain you replace example.com with your live website’s URL and localhost/test-site together with the local host URL of your website.
+In phpMyAdmin’s SQL display copy and paste the next code.
+Check : be certain you replace example.com with your live website’s URL and localhost/test-site together with the local host URL of your website.

 my-website') WHERE option_name = 'home'OR option_name = 'siteurl';

-The last step is to change few lines intp the wp-config.php file.
+The last step is to change few lines into the wp-config.php file.
 You have to go to the folder in which you installed WordPress in the localhost and edit wp-config.php file in a text.
-Replace database title with the one that you created in phpMyAdmin in your localhost.
-Replace the username along with the local mysql username, typically it’s root.
-In case you’ve put password for mySQL user root in your localhost, then enter password.
+Replace database name with the one that you created in phpMyAdmin for your localhost.
+Replace the username along with the local mysql username.
+Do the same, if needed, for the password.